Umbraco Cloud

 Upgrades

 Whenever a new minor version of Umbraco Forms is ready, eg. 10.x or 11.x, you will get the option to apply the upgrade to your project.
-When your project is eligible to receive the new version, you will see an "Upgrade available!" label on your Development environment.
+When your project is eligible to receive the new version, you will see an "Upgrade available!" label on your left-most environment.

 Version-specific changes